yezyilomo/dictfier/README.md

-# dictifier
+# dictfier

-**dictifier** is a library to convert Python class instances(Objects) both **flat** and **nested** into a dictionary data structure.
+**dictfier** is a library to convert Python class instances(Objects) both **flat** and **nested** into a dictionary data structure.
 It's very useful in converting Python Objects into JSON format especially for nested objects, because they can't be handled well by json library

 ### Prerequisites